Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 More Soul Food (aka productive meetings with fellow humans)

-Last Thursday morning Sheri popped over to my house, she met amazing wife Gloria, and we chatted some more about all this stuff.
+Last Thursday morning Sheri popped over to my house, she met my amazing wife Gloria, and we chatted some more about all this stuff.
 Mostly she came over so I could help her get up to speed with the various self-hosted open source collaborative web apps I've installed to facilitate organsing it all, so we can stop rely in Facebook and other Big Tech tools.
 Now we can collaborate on docs and keep track of tasks etc on United Diversity Bridport's own instance of Nextcloud, and we chat on Signal instead of WhatsApp or Facebook.
 I also got her started making a new WordPress website for the Friends of Wellfields group she's part of (the ones trying to improve biodiversity, beauty and food security by planting tree, shrubds and flowers - and creating new allotments etc - in Bradpole)

 1. Rolling out Transition Streets across the Bridport bioregion